-If you are interested in joining the DARCC team, please review the career opportunities below and email email@example.com.
+If you are interested in joining our team, please review the career opportunities below and send your resume and cover letter to [email protected].
 Please consider volunteering with us to open opportunities for future employment.

 It is the policy of the Dallas Area Rape Crisis Center to provide equal employment opportunities to all qualified persons, and to recruit, hire, train, promote, and compensate persons in all jobs without regard to race, color, religion, sex, national origin, disability, or sexual orientation.

-- Responsible for providing hospital accompaniment at Texas Health Presbyterian Dallas for any victim who presents for a SANE exam.
+- Responsible for providing hospital accompaniment at Texas Health Presbyterian Dallas, Texas Health Rockwall, and Baylor University Medical Center for any victim who presents for a SANE exam.

-- Responsible for submitting timesheet on a bi-weekly basis.
+- Responsible for submitting timesheets on a bi-weekly basis.

-- Responsible for staying in communication with Director of Advocacy Services, attending mandatory meetings, and participate in being a mentor to upcoming training classes.
+- Responsible for staying in communication with Crisis Services Manager, attending mandatory meetings, attending monthly check-ins, and participating in being a mentor to upcoming training classes.